IN THIS ARTICLE

 More in the Image geolocation and orientation import format article.

-PIX4Dmatic supports input images in WGS 84 geographic coordinate system.
+By default, the input coordinate system is set to WGS 84 geographic coordinate system.
 If no GCPs are used, the results will be in the corresponding UTM zone.

 More in the How to work with coordinate systems in PIX4Dmatic article.

 PIX4Dmatic also includes support for horizontal grid corrections and several geoid models.